Lightning Lane Multi Pass Priorities at Animal Kingdom

 1. Kilimanjaro Safaris

-At Animal Kingdom, Kilimanjaro Safaris has the third-worst availability of all LLMP attractions (but it still doesn’t usually book up for the day until 5 pm, and is the option with the highest satisfaction – and the only other attraction that is even close is Expedition Everest.
-Its time savings are currently the best in the park, with an average of 20 minutes saved.
-That’s lower than what you can expect to save this fall, because it’s all from the low end-of-summer/beginning-of-fall season.
-Hard to have great time savings when standby waits are generally low anyway!
+At Animal Kingdom, Kilimanjaro Safaris has the second-worst availability of all LLMP attractions (but that really only matters on high-crowd days, when it sells out by 10 a.m.), and is the option with the highest satisfaction – and the only other attraction that is even close is Expedition Everest.
+Its time savings are currently the best in the park, with an average of 25 minutes saved.
+Wait times rise rapidly at the Safari thanks to no early entry, and lots of guests wanting to ride in the morning when animals are active.
+So this can be a great use of LLMP at Animal Kingdom.

 2. Na’vi River Journey

 Na’vi River Journey is the obvious choice for LLMP priorities – if you only care about what might book up the fastest.
-It typically sells out around noon each day.
-That’s 4 hours earlier than any other attraction at Animal Kingdom.
+On medium-crowd days, it’s sold out by 8 a.m.
+And during high crowds, it books up 3 days in advance!
 Still … it’s not hard to get and use every LLMP reservation in the park in a single day, so maybe availability shouldn’t be the deciding factor.
-Time savings are decent – coming in right behind Safaris with a 19-minute average wait time savings since the beginning of the LLMP system.
+Time savings are decent – coming in right behind Safaris with a 21-minute average wait time savings in the past 3 months.

 When you factor in satisfaction, the decision to prioritize Na’vi River Journey doesn’t hold true.
 River Journey ranks 4th out of the 6 LLMP attractions in average satisfaction.
 But I’m going to go ahead and say it’s worth trying, especially without much of a wait.